jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 scan the image, and report the results to the Azure DevOps test results tab.
 By default, the template will terminate the build pipeline when trivy detects vulnerabilities.
-The template includes an option to run in “report-only” mode without failing the build.
+The template includes an option to run in "report-only" mode without failing the build.

 > Trivy has options to enable fine-grained [vulnerability
 > filtering](https://aquasecurity.github.io/trivy/v0.18.3/examples/filter/),
-> including a “.trivyignore” file where teams can accept the risk for
+> including a ".trivyignore" file where teams can accept the risk for
 > each vulnerability.

 #### Push Docker Image